ap0llo/mddocs/docs/api/DemoProject/DemoClass/Properties/Property1.md

 String

+The tag `value` allows specifying the value a property represents

 ## Remarks

 Remarks allow specification of more detailed information about a member, in this case a property supplementing the information specified in the summary